instructlab/docs.instructlab.ai/docs/taxonomy/knowledge/contribution_details.md

 3. You can then see your new content in your repository.

 !!! important
-    Make a note of your commit SHA; you need it for your `qna.yaml`.
+    Make a note of your commit SHA; you'll need it for your `qna.yaml`.

 ## Create a pull request in the taxonomy repository